Proteuzada/BotasBot/README.md

-Discord Bot
+BOTAS BOT

-Currently functions:
+Currently supports playing: YouTube and Spotify

-Plays YouTube Songs
+This is a personal project, use for profit is not permitted.

-Spotify and other's streamings is WIP at moment
+Playlists are not supported at the moment, there are bugs that are being worked on to be fixed